Distortion Resilience for Goal-Oriented Semantic Communication: DDPG-EI: Deep Reinforcement Learning Approach for DRGO

-Continuous updates of the actor and actor network models are necessary in DRL to enhance system performance.
-However, excessively frequent updates can result in unstable and erratic fluctuations of the model's parameter values.
+Continuous updates of the critic and actor networks are necessary in DRL to enhance system performance.
+However, excessively frequent updates can result in unstable and erratic fluctuations of the model parameters.
+This is because the state observations $s_k$ vary widely with each episode $k$ (due to the different environment initialization at the start of every episode), causing the learned trajectory to diverge significantly from those in other episodes. \cite{2016-DRL-FastSlow}.
 This instability can lead to overfitting, restricting the model's ability to generalize to novel scenarios beyond the training dataset.
-Furthermore, frequent updates can disrupt the delicate balance between exploration and exploitation within the system.
-When the actor is updated too frequently, it may fail to explore sufficient new actions to identify the optimal values for novel states.
-Similarly, frequent updates of the actor can yield unstable and unreliable action values, impeding the efficiency of the learning process.

-To address the aforementioned issues, the sub networks (i.e., target actor and critic) are employed in order to update the actor and actor networks at a slower pace.
+To address the aforementioned issues, the target actor and critic networks are employed to update the actor and critic networks at a slower pace.
 This approach ensures stability and maintains a balance between exploration and exploitation throughout the learning process.
-The actor is accompanied by a slower updated target actor.
-The target actor is a replica of the actor, but its parameters $\phi_{q_t}$ are updated gradually using a weighted average of the actor's parameters $\phi_q$.
-Specifically, parameters set of the target actor is computed by taking a fraction (commonly denoted as $\beta$, with values like $0.001$ or $0.005$) of its current value and adding $(1-\beta)$ times the new value from the main actor network.
+The critic is accompanied by a slower updated target critic.
+The target critic is a replica of the critic, but its parameters $\phi_{q_t}$ are updated gradually using a weighted average of the critic's parameters $\phi_q$.
+Specifically, parameters set of the target critic is computed by taking a fraction (commonly denoted as $\kappa$, with values like $0.001$ or $0.005$) of its current value and adding $(1-\kappa)$ times the new value from the main actor network.
 The parameters of the target critic network are updated according to the following function:

 Similar to the slow update for target critic, we implement slow updates in the target actor.
 This technique helps minimize anomalous updates, prevents overfitting, and ultimately improves the overall learning process of the system.
 The parameters of the target actor are updated as follows: